rupeshv2121/SCD-Profile-Score-SWOC/README.md

 By adhering to these cautions, Ajivika aims to create a safe, respectful, and productive environment for all users.

+## 🛡️ License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Ojas-Arora/SCD-Profile-Score/blob/main/LICENSE) file for details.

 ## 🌱 Contribute